cooscoos/RustBucket/README.md

 To do:

-option to download the database battery and network usage docker
+option to download the whole database cli tool to run you through the setup, asking for sampling rate? battery and network usage docker